skandansn/Lyric-recommender/README.md

 Song recommendation system based on lyrical (or semantics of the text) meaning.

-Check out doc2vec.ipynb for visualizations and results.
+Check out Paper Report and doc2vec.ipynb for visualizations and results.

 Built using the Doc2Vec model.